 Like any investment, we don’t walk into it blind.
 Consulting is essential when beginning an Aromatherapy program.
 Working with an expert to gain insight for stakeholders, define goals, develop policy, and determine the right products and methods of use will greatly improve the success of a program.
 Having someone available to help navigate challenges and questions when they arise, will sustain it.

 The men and women on the ground will need to be trained.
 Training programs can be tailored to fit the needs and budget of the organization.
 We have creative solutions for large organizations to maximize their investment and make everyone in the organization an aromatherapy hero.

 Utilizing high-quality pure essential oils is of the upmost importance when implementing Aromatherapy into a health care setting.
-Product costs are separate and correlate directly to their quality and to the size and needs of the organization.
+Product costs are separate and correlate directly to the size and needs of the organization.

 Does Aromatic Healthcare sell essential oils?

-We supply high-quality, pure and potent Essential Oils through our sister company, Hygieia Aromatics.
-All of the Essential Oils Hygieia Aromatics offers are organic, wild-harvested and/or sustainably produced and have been analyzed for quality and purity.
+We supply high-quality, pure and potent essential oils through our sister company, Hygieia Aromatics.
+All essential oils offered by Hygieia Aromatics are organic, wild-harvested and/or sustainably produced and have been analyzed for quality and purity.
 All Essential Oil Blends are formulated with precision and dedication to the efficacy and safety for the end-user.
 Hygieia Aromatics products are available to the retail consumer and also business to business.
-We offer contract pricing to the companies we work with.

 We share news about aromatherapy and inform you about what we’re doing to change the way healthcare is delivered.